cango91/eye-connect/readme.md

 - Implement admin panel
 - Add commenting feature to share thoughts on other specialists consultation notes
 - Implement back-end resource-locking or similar pattern to prevent race-conditions (currently only image upload uses a simple pattern for race condition avoidance and duplicate upload prevention)
+- Implement sorting by multiple fields for data tables
+- Implement more robust and generalized filtering and query